smdann/code-note-editor/README.md

 ## Description

 The Code Note Editor, also known as 'Just Another Text Editor', is a progressive web application.
 The user can take code notes in the text editor with or without an internet connection.
 This application functions in the browser and it may also be downloaded to the user's desktop.
+Notes get saved to IndexedDB so they are not lost after exiting and returning to the application.

 ## Table of Contents